Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "...You an’ the humans, you both have about as many women as men.
 One for one.
 Right?"

-"More old women than old men, but...yes," Yan agreed.
+"More old women than old men, but... yes," Yan agreed.

 "Us Gaoians, we have *lots* of men, not many women.
 Kureya says the sun did somethin’ weird long, long ago an’ changed us that way."